-ICCAT requirements Explanation of actions taken by the CPC for Legislation Or relevant Note: (See Rec.
-16-01) the purposes of implementation national regulations (If appropriate) 1.
-Catch reporting (para 5) Morocco reported to the ICCAT Secretariat the quarterly declarations of bigeye tuna for 2016.
-Dahir No. 1-14-95 of 12 May 2014 promulgating Law No. 15-12 on preventing and fighting against illegal, unreported and unregulated fishing and supplementing and completing the dahir concerned with Law No. 1-73-255 of 27 chaoual 1393 (23 November 1973) regulating maritime fishing.
-2. Implementation of the area/time closure (para 38), including control and inspection measures Moroccan-flagged vessels abide by the area/time closure and inspection measures established in paragraph 13.
-3. Use and limitation of FADs (para 16) Moroccan-flagged vessels do not use FADs off the 4.
-CPC Scientific Observer (para 39 and Annex 5) Moroccan coasts.
-Moroccan-flagged vessels do not target tropical tunas, and therefore, are not affected by this provision.
-5. Quota transfers (para 8) Morocco is not affected by this provision.
-6. Capacity management (para 12) Moroccan-flagged vessels are not specialised in fishing for tropical tunas.
-7. Maximum by-catch limit established for non-authorized vessels (para 27) Moroccan-flagged vessels are not specialised in fishing for tropical tunas, and is not affected by this provision.
+-

+Explanation of actions Legislation Note:

+ICCAT requirements taken by the CPC for Or relevant

+(See Rec.
+16-01) the purposes of national regulations

+implementation (If appropriate)

+1. Catch reporting (para 5) Morocco reported to Dahir No. 1-14-95 of

+the ICCAT Secretariat 12 May 2014

+the quarterly promulgating Law

+declarations of bigeye No. 15-12 on

+tuna for 2016-2017- preventing and

+2018 (first two fighting against

+quarters). illegal, unreported

+and unregulated

+fishing and

+supplementing and

+completing the

+dahir concerned

+with Law No. 1-73-

+255 of 27 chaoual

+1393 (23 November

+1973) regulating

+maritime fishing.

+2. Implementation of the area/time Moroccan-flagged

+closure (para 38), including control vessels abide by the

+and inspection measures area/time closure

+established in

+paragraph 13.

+3. Use and limitation of FADs (para 16) Moroccan-flagged

+vessels do not use

+FADs off the

+Moroccan coasts.

+4. CPC Scientific Observer (para 39 and Moroccan-flagged

+Annex 5) vessels do not target

+tropical tunas, and

+therefore, are not

+affected by this

+provision.

+5. Quota transfers (para 8) Morocco is not

+affected by this

+provision.

+6. Capacity management (para 12) Moroccan-flagged

+vessels are not

+specialised in fishing

+for tropical tunas.

+7. Maximum by-catch limit established Moroccan-flagged

+for non-authorized vessels (para 27) vessels are not

+specialised in fishing

+for tropical tunas, and

+are not affected by

+this provision.

-TROPICAL TUNA VESSEL FLEET Fleet (number of vessels) Estimated capac capacit y
+TROPICAL TUNA VESSEL FLEET F leet (num ber of ve ssels) Estimated capacity

 Туре 2017 2018 2019 2020 Unit (type of capacity) 2017 2018 2019 2020

 Purse seiner over 40m

 Purse seiner between 20 and 40m

 Purse seiner less than 20m

 Longliner over 40m

 Longliner between 20m and 40m

 Longliner less than 20m

 Baitboat 20m or greater

 Baitboat less than 20m

 Handline 20m or greater

 Handline less than 20m

 Harpoon 20m or greater

 Harpoon less than 20m

 Sport/Recreational

 Other (please specify)

-Total fishing capacity t 3500 3500 3500 3500
+Total fishing capacity t 3,500 3,500 3,500 3,500

 Support vessels (not authorised to catch tuna, but assist in fishing operations)

 Quota

 Initial quota

 Quota transfer to XXX (if applicable)

 Quota transfer from XXX (if applicable)

 Adjusted total quota (if applicable)

-Name of CPC: Mexico
+Name of CPC: St. Vincent and the Grenadines